All right, there's Roundup Information Overload Hour 800-941-SHAWN.

 I appreciate it.

-So I I look at your your life and talking to goats, and it just is it's I I s I I it's stunning to me the life you live, and I love it.
+I look at your life and talking to goats, and it just is, it's stunning to me the life you live, and I love it.

 I feel the same way.

-If you haven't gotten his book, Talking to Goats, you gotta get it.
+If you haven't gotten his book, Talking to Goats, you got to get it.

 It's a great read.

-It's it's just an amazing life that uh Jim Gray has l led and talking to people at the highest levels in their sports and and an amazing broadcaster in his own right.
+It's just an amazing life that Jim Gray has led and talking to people at the highest levels in their sports and an amazing broadcaster in his own right.

-Anyway, you following the Senate race there, JC?
+Anyway, are you following the Senate race there, JC?

 I am, and I'm a voter, and I will be there.

-Um I just want to start off by saying thank God you have your microphone.
+I just wanted to start off by saying, thank God you have your microphone.

 I'm a longtime listener and watcher, and the public needs to be aware of what you're saying.

-And um, as you as you've been saying, what the public needs to be aware of is if this if this stands in Canada, if this goes through in Canada and and this is okay for them to mandate this in Canada, it's not too far from it spreading here.
+And as you've been saying, what the public needs to be aware of is if this stands in Canada, if this goes through in Canada and this is okay for them to mandate this in Canada, it's not too far from it spreading here.

-It it'll be a heartbeat before Mr. Biden goes, Oh what look good idea.
+It'll be a heartbeat before Mr. Biden goes, oh, wait, look, good idea.

-And uh it that's not that's not I can't possibly fly.
+And that's not, that's not, that can't possibly fly.

 That's the way the country functions.

-So to mandate this for people who who got us through the pandemic by working and not eating 'cause everything was locked down.
+So to mandate this for people who got us through the pandemic by working and not eating, because everything was locked down, they couldn't even go to a drive-through because you can't put a tractor trailer through a drive-through and you can't walk up to a drive-thru.

-And for what these poor guys, these poor men and women have actually gone through and now you're gonna mandate that they be vaccinated.
+And so what these poor guys, these poor men and women, have actually gone through, and now you're going to mandate that they be vaccinated.

-They're the most isolated profession it that there could possibly be.
+They're the most isolated profession that there could possibly be.

-So they've gotten they've screwed everything up and gotten everything wrong.
+So they've screwed everything up and gotten everything wrong.

-But putting all that aside for a second, you can make the case okay they they might they might call cause other people to get the virus, blah blah blah blah.
+But putting all that aside for a second, you can make the case, okay, they might cause other people to get the virus, blah, blah, blah, blah.

 That was their argument.